ouattararomuald/ouattararomuald.github.io/_posts/2020-07-03-status-snapshot-privacy-policy.md

 tags: [Status Saver]
 ---

-Status saver privacy policy.
+Status Snapshot privacy policy.

 <!--more-->

 Romuald Ouattara built the following App:
-- WhatsApp Status Saver (Android),
+- Status Snapshot (Android),

 This app is provided by Romuald Ouattara at no cost and is intended for use as is.